cjmatta/confluent-cfk-k8s/README.md

 ## Background
-This repository contains resources for building a Kubernetes cluster in AWS.
+This repository contains resources for building a Kubernetes cluster on AWS EKS.
 The first use case of this repo is to run a Connect cluster against Confluent Cloud.

 ## Terraform
 Edit the `main.tfvars` file for your specific requirements.